Art in Action

 What is Art in Action?

-For each lesson, we need one docent and two to three helpers.
-The docent is the volunteer who leads the initial discussion about a piece of art––a famous painting, a yarn project, a clay piece, and so on––and then guides the kids through creating their own artwork, step by step.
+For each lesson, we need one docent (or facilitator) and two to three helpers.
+The docent is the volunteer who leads the initial discussion about a piece of art––a famous painting, a yarn project, a clay piece, and so on––and then the docent guides the kids through creating their own artwork, step by step.
 Some parents double up and share the docent role.

 Volunteers Needed